watercup0926/208bot/README.md

-A Bot just for 208 for now. currently working on order system
+A Bot just for 208 for now. currently working on order system.working on addons random store deadlime purchase system